Angela Baddeley: Later years

 She played the bawd in Tony Richardson's production of Pericles, Prince of Tyre at the Shakespeare Memorial Theatre in 1958.
 She played Mistress Quickly in several episodes of the BBC Shakespeare history series An Age of Kings (1960), performing with her sister Hermione as Doll Tearsheet.
 In the original version of Upstairs, Downstairs (1971–75) she played Mrs. Kate Bridges, the resident cook at 165 Eaton Place, who, when the show ended, married the butler, Mr. Angus Hudson (Gordon Jackson).
 A spin-off series featuring the characters’ married life failed to materialise due to Baddeley's death.
 After the series ended, Baddeley replaced Hermione Gingold in the original London production of A Little Night Music.

 She received a CBE in 1975 for "services to the theatre".
 She died at Grayshott Hall in 1976 from influenza and bronchitis aged 71, shortly after Upstairs, Downstairs ended its run.

 Family

 She was the grandmother of Charles Hart, lyricist of the Andrew Lloyd Webber musical, The Phantom of the Opera.
-She was the sister of actress Hermione Baddeley.
+She was the sister of actress Hermione Baddeley and a half-sister of the clergyman Bill Baddeley.